jensecj/flatlab-examples/README.md

 contains demonstrations of how to use the [flatlab library](https://www.github.com/jensecj/flatlab-java).

-The project uses and `ant` for building.
+The project uses `ant` for building.

 To start, clone the repo and run: